nais/doc/docs/addons/kafka.md

 ## Accessing topics from an application

 Adding `.kafka.pool` to your `Application` spec will inject Kafka credentials into your pod.
 Your application needs to follow some design guidelines; see the next section on _application design guidelines_.
-Make sure that the topic name is prefixed with the owner's team namespace, e.g. `myteam.mytopic`.
+Make sure that the topic name matches the `fullyQualifiedName` found in the Topic resource, e.g. `myteam.mytopic`.

 === "nais.yaml"
     ```yaml